 The consolidated financial statements include current taxes, which are based on the taxable results of the group companies for the reporting period together with tax adjustments for previous reporting periods, calculated in accordance with the local tax rules, and the change in the deferred tax liabilities and assets.

-Income taxes which relate to items recognized in other comprehensive income are also recognized in other comprehensive income.
+Income taxes which relate to items recognized in other comprehensive income are therefore recognized in other comprehensive income.

 The Group’s deferred tax liabilities and assets have been calculated for temporary differences, which have been obtained by comparing the carrying amount of each asset or liability item with their tax bases.
 Deferred tax assets are recognized for deductible temporary differences and tax losses to the extent that it is probable that taxable profit will be available, against which tax credits and deductible temporary differences can be utilized.
 In calculating deferred tax liabilities and assets, the tax rate used is the tax rate in force at the time of preparing the financial statements or which has been enacted by end of the reporting period.

-Principal temporary differences arise from depreciation and amortization of property, plant and equipment and intangible assets, defined benefit plans, recognition of net assets of acquired companies at fair value, measuring available-for-sale assets and derivative instruments at fair value, inter-company inventory profits, share-based payments and confirmed tax losses.
+Principal temporary differences arise from depreciation and amortization of property, plant and equipment and intangible assets, defined benefit plans, recognition of net assets of acquired companies at fair value, through other comprehensive income and derivative instruments at fair value, inter-company inventory profits, share-based payments and confirmed tax losses.

-Intangible asset is recognized in the balance sheet if its cost can be measured reliably and it is probable that the expected future economic benefits attributable to the asset will flow to the Group.
+Intangible asset is recognized in the statement of financial position if its cost can be measured reliably and it is probable that the expected future economic benefits attributable to the asset will flow to the Group.
 Intangible assets are stated at cost and amortized on a straight line basis over their estimated useful lives.
 Intangible assets with indefinite useful life are not amortized, but tested annually for impairment.

 Acquired intangible assets recognized as assets separately from goodwill are recorded at fair value at the time of the acquisition of the subsidiary.